-The nutrition and women's empowerment sectors can be Despite all these benefits and the cost-effectiveness of mutually reinforcing, and it is time to link them more intennutrition interventions, women's health spending rarely tionally.
-While better nutrition cannot solve all the challengfocuses on nutrition.
-In 2016, less than 0.5% of government ODA went to nutrition (GNR, 2018). es women and girls face to claim equal rights, it can provide them with important tools to support their efforts.
-Con-This needs to change.
-Unequal access to good nutrition versely, gaining access to better nutrition requires overcoming economic, institutional, and social barriers that deprive prevents women from developing to their full potential, and it directly compromises their opportunities to achieve equal women and girls of their right to good nutrition.
+The nutrition and women's empowerment sectors can be mutually reinforcing, and it is time to link them more intentionally.
+While better nutrition cannot solve all the challenges women and girls face to claim equal rights, it can provide them with important tools to support their efforts.
+Conversely, gaining access to better nutrition requires overcoming economic, institutional, and social barriers that deprive women and girls of their right to good nutrition.